powerfulseal/powerfulseal/README.md

 - __Autonomous__ mode reads a policy file, which can contain any number of pod and node scenarios.
 Each scenario describes a list of matches, filters and actions to execute on your cluster, and will be executed in a loop.

 - __Label__ mode allows you to specify which pods to kill with a small number of options by adding `seal/` labels to pods.
 This is a more imperative alternative to autonomous mode.

-- __Demo__ mode allows you to point the Seal at a cluster and a `metrics-server` server and let it try to figure out what to kill, based on the resource utilization.